castrojo/castrojo.github.io/_drafts/_posts/is-a-stateless-home-server-possible.md

 # What about state?

-So far I've only really talked about the "installation problem", I've continually left out the hard part, the state of the applications themselves!
+So far I've only really talked about the "installation problem", I've continually left out the hard part, the state of the applications themselves.
 Reinstalling coreos will get me all the apps back but no data, that doesn't sound very cloud native!

 If you look at the systemd service file above, you see I keep the state in '/home/jorge/config/plex'.
 I do this for each of the services.
 I need to find a way to make sure that that is saved somewhere else than just local disk.